A new model for the quantum mechanics of the Hydrogen atom: Introduction

 Before giving a detailed account of our main results we will make two comments that put this work within a larger context and have mathematical implications that go beyond this work.

-The boundary conditions that are used in the classical model do not arise in our model and they are implicitly hiding in the Schwartz space $\boldsymbol{H}^{\infty}$.
+The boundary conditions that are used in the classical model do not arise in our model and they are implicitly hiding in the Schwartz space $\mathcal{S}(\boldsymbol{H})$.
 This property of implicit boundary conditions through the canonical smooth subspace may have uses elsewhere.
 For example, when solving differential equations within a unitary representation of a reductive Lie group.

-Another point that we discuss below is a group-theoretical and representation-theoretical description of the spectrum problem for the Hydrogen atom.
-We show how the Schr\"{o}dinger family correspond to a one-parameter family of elements in the universal enveloping algebra of $SL_2(\R)$.
+Another point that we discuss below is a group-theoretical and repre\-sentation-theoretical description of the spectrum problem for the hydrogen atom.
+We show how the Schr\"{o}dinger family corresponds to a one-parameter family of elements in the universal enveloping algebra of $SL_2(\R)$.
 Moreover we show that the calculation of the spectrum of the Schr\"{o}dinger family in $\boldsymbol{H}$ can be reduced to calculations completely within discrete series representations of $SL_2(\R)$.

 We finish this part of the introduction by describing the main observation that suggested to us the existence of our new model.
 We noticed two a priori unrelated situations in which there is an expected symmetry of $SO(n)$ but in practice the symmetry is of a larger orthogonal group.